navdeep-G/tslib/README.md

-# 📦 Time Series Library in Java (`tslib`)
+# Time Series Library in Java

 ## Overview

-This repository provides a modular Java library for time series analysis and forecasting.
+`tslib` is a modular Java library for time series analysis and forecasting.
 It includes implementations of key smoothing algorithms, moving averages, data transformation tools, and stationarity testing — all essential for modeling and analyzing sequential data in domains like finance, economics, and engineering.

 ---